Many people truly enjoy the idea of a long-term career as an electrician.

 So, you may think, why not just join an apprenticeship straight away?

-How Long Is Electrician School?
+How Long Is an Electrician Program?

 This will depend on the program being offered by trade schools and community colleges.

-Some of them last for a few months while others can take about a year and a half.
+Some of them last for a few months, while others can take about a year and a half.

 The goals of the programs can be different as well.